Rock music in New Zealand: 1990s

 Formed in 1988, hard rock band Shihad released several albums in the 1990s with great success in New Zealand.
-Also successful locally in the 1990s were bands The Feelers, Zed, Head Like A Hole, Dead Flowers and Evermore.
-Auckland singer/songwriter Darcy Clay was critically lauded in 1997 for his Number 5 hit "Jesus I Was Evil".The skate punk scene also brought out bands like Muckhole, Brubeck and Kitch who often supported overseas acts like Pennywise and played at the Van's Warped Tour in New Zealand.
+Also successful locally in the 1990s were bands The Feelers, Zed, Head Like A Hole, and Dead Flowers Auckland singer/songwriter Darcy Clay was critically lauded in 1997 for his Number 5 hit "Jesus I Was Evil".The skate punk scene also brought out bands like Muckhole, Brubeck and Kitch who often supported overseas acts like Pennywise and played at the Van's Warped Tour in New Zealand.
 Blindspott formed in West Auckland in 1997 was one of the pioneers in the nu metal genre and has recently reunited with live performances.

 2000s

 In the 2000s, New Zealand indie bands continued to be successful, with bands like The Naked and Famous, Die!
 Die!
 Die! and The Mint Chicks releasing successful recordings.
 The members of The Mint Chicks went on to form Unknown Mortal Orchestra and Opossum.
 Indie band The Phoenix Foundation and artist Liam Finn, the son of Neil Finn, found success in New Zealand.

+Garage Rock revival bands such as The Datsuns and The D4 became very active at this time playing many shows in NZ and abroad.
+The Datsuns self-titled album came out in 2002 to much fanfare after the band appeared on John Peel’s BBC1 Radio Show.

 The rock band Elemeno P also had success between 2002 and 2008 with three well-received albums.
 Elemeno P has been referred to as New Zealand's biggest selling rock band.

+The Pop/Rock group consisting of three brothers from NZ, Evermore found success based out of Sydney with their debut album Dreams in 2004.

 Singer-songwriter Gin Wigmore (folk/blues rock) won the US-based International Songwriting Competition in 2004, launching a successful national and international career.
 Each of her albums have reached number 1 in New Zealand, and her songs have regularly been synched for advertising.

 City of Souls was formed in August 2015 by guitarists Trajan Schwencke and Steve Boag, soon joined by vocalist Richie Simpson.
 City of Souls went on to win the Aotearoa Music awards for best rock album Synaesthesia in 2020.

 Formed in 2010, Alien Weaponry rose to be New Zealand's most successful rock act following the release of their debut album Tū in 2018.
 This led to European and American tours with shows at some of the world's biggest heavy metal festivals.